-- Digitizing current interactions and processes: Web and mobile functionality (e.g., e-Applications, e-claims); facilitating virtual interactions (e.g., video meetings, e-signatures); digital benefits enrollment in the U.S. and for small businesses in Canada; digitally enabled distribution (e.g., digitally empowered Advisors and Bancassurance in Asia, Direct to Consumer digital in Canada through Prospr). - Using data and analytics to be personal, predictive and proactive: Digital coach Ella in Canada; Maxwell Health, a digital benefits marketplace in the U.S.; predictive models for advisor recruiting and Client retention in Asia - Building new business models: Lumino Health, which allows all Canadians to access provider search and discover innovative health solutions; working with bancassurance partners in Asia to offer digital sales; further expanding our role in the health care ecosystem in the U.S. through the acquisition of PinnacleCare - Building a partnership ecosystem: Making strategic investments and collaborations (e.g., Dialogue, a leading virtual health care provider in Canada; Bowtie, Hong Kong's first online-only insurer); investing in technologies to connect with partners and drive global growth.
+- Digitizing current interactions and processes: Web and mobile functionality (e.g., e-Applications, e-claims); facilitating virtual interactions (e.g., video meetings, e-signatures); digital benefits enrollment in the U.S. and for small businesses in Canada; digitally enabled distribution (e.g., digitally empowered Advisors and Bancassurance in Asia, Direct to Consumer digital in Canada through Prospr). - Using data and analytics to be personal, predictive and proactive: Digital coach Ella in Canada; Maxwell Health, a digital benefits marketplace in the U.S.; predictive models for advisor recruiting and Client retention in Asia

+- Building new business models: Lumino Health, which allows all Canadians to access provider search and discover innovative health solutions; working with bancassurance partners in Asia to offer digital sales; further expanding our role in the health care ecosystem in the U.S. through the acquisition of PinnacleCare - Building a partnership ecosystem: Making strategic investments and acquisitions (e.g., Dialogue, a leading virtual health care provider in Canada; Pillway, a tech-first, full service digital pharmacy; Bowtie, Hong Kong's first onlineonly insurer); investing in technologies to connect with partners and drive global growth.